alfa-labarca/RL-Proxy-Models/README.md

 Following the publication of this article, we extended our research by testing variations of our proxy models.
 During this process, we identified a bug in the proxy models that caused the proxy loss to target the incorrect feature column in both the *-HIST (GRU-HIST, Caser-HIST, NIN-HIST, SAS-HIST) and *-FUT models.

-As a result, we revisited the experiments and reran all tests from scratch, using both datasets (RetailRocket and YouChoose) and all methods.
+To address this, we reran the affected models on both datasets (RetailRocket and RC15) and included new results for the *-FUT models on the RC15 dataset, as these were absent in the original publication.
 The revised results, alongside the original published metrics, are presented in the tables below:

 ## Revised results on RetailRocket dataset
 ![image](https://github.com/user-attachments/assets/adc7a8bd-46b1-461a-9184-feaccbc771e8)